Noaaan/MythicMetals/PATCHNOTES.md

 Updated the armor item textures for Durasteel, Palladium, and regular Banglum.
 Removed Vermiculite.

+Thanks to leocth for the Simplified Chinese (zh_ch) translation!

 ### Morkite has been added
 This new ore drops a new crystal-like metal, which works as fuel.
 Two pieces of morkite is just as effective as a single piece of coal.